 It's like that now-famous photo of Everest and with some of it quite steep, it's all enough to make you mutter 'Hells Bells', more like.

-[1] Wild cats back in the day, they say.
+Cat Bells, by the way, from wild cats back in the day, they say.

 The locally quarried slate stone walls and matching roofs along Stanger Street couldn't be any more Cumbrian and, just for once, you couldn't just about be anywhere.

-It's just one of the distinctive and delightful sights in these parts and every single one of these turn-of-the-20th-century toff's townhouses is now a B&B, some even operating as the 'Air' variety, right kids?
+It's just one of the distinctive and delightful sights in these parts and every single one of these turn-of-the-20th-century toff's townhouses is now a B&B, some even operating as the 'Air' variety, right zedders?

 Not quite so delightful is the more modern Museum Square that's largely shopping but home to the Puzzling Place, a curio of optical illusions and handy for when it rains, again.